 Our collections form the basis for study and research by school children, students, personal and professional researchers, fellow curators and specialists from the region and beyond.
 They also provide enjoyment and inspiration for visitors to our ‘On Tour’ events.

 Plymouth City Museum and Art Gallery is owned and partly funded by Plymouth City Council – a local unitary authority covering the City of Plymouth.
-The remainder comes from Arts Council England’s Major Partner Museums funding stream (in partnership with the Royal Albert Memorial Museum, Exeter).
+The remainder comes from Arts Council England’s National Portfolio Organisation funding stream.

-We also receive additional grants for specific projects, acquisitions and conservation duties from funding bodies such as the Heritage Lottery Fund, The Art Fund, the Wolfson Foundation and the V&A Purchase Grant Fund.
+We also receive additional grants for specific projects, acquisitions and conservation duties from funding bodies such as The National Lottery Heritage Fund, The Art Fund, the Wolfson Foundation and the V&A Purchase Grant Fund.

 In addition, we receive extra funds from donations.

 The Friends of Plymouth City Museum and Art Gallery also help us with acquisitions.
 Visit our Friends page for more information about the benefits of joining the group.

 We continue to add to the collections today and welcome donations.
 We also purchase items important to Plymouth heritage.
 This work is dependent on the continued support of generous donors, the Friends of the Plymouth City Museum and Art Gallery and national grant-giving bodies.

 For details on our current collecting priorities, please read our policies below:

 We receive ‘loans in’ from the collections of other institutions and individuals, where they will promote access and increase knowledge and understanding.
 We undertake to provide at least the same care for borrowed objects as if they were part of the permanent collections.
 The assumption is against long-term ‘loans in’ (except where these are accepted as key items for display in long-life galleries).

 We lend out artefacts from our collections to promote access, increase knowledge and understanding and to support other museums.